csc-training/intro-to-dl/day2/README.md

 ## Setup

-1. Login to Taito-GPU using a training account:
+1. Login to Taito-GPU using a training account or your CSC account:

-        ssh -l training0xx -X taito-gpu.csc.fi
+        ssh -l trainingxxx -X taito-gpu.csc.fi

 2. Set up the module environment: